 - Some medicines can affect how incobotulinumtoxinA works.
-Tell your doctor if you are using an aminoglycoside antibiotic, muscle relaxer, or another botulinum toxin.
+Tell your doctor if you are using an aminoglycoside antibiotic, muscle relaxer, allergy or cold medicine, sleep medicine, or another botulinum toxin.

 Warnings While Using This Medicine:

 - Tell your doctor if you are pregnant or breastfeeding, or if you have eye problems, trouble swallowing or breathing, or a nerve or muscle disorder (including Lou Gehrig disease, Lambert-Eaton syndrome, or myasthenia gravis), or a cranial nerve disorder.
-Tell your doctor if you had surgery where the injection will be given.
+Tell your doctor if you had surgery where the injection will be given (including eye or face surgery).
 Tell your doctor if you have previously received botulinum toxin for any reason.